solodev/cloud-documentation/src/settings/billing/index.md

 # Billing

-To receive revenue you need to provide the banking account to which Solodev will transfer your funds.
-To do it you need to use the Billing section, where you can update your billing details.
+To receive revenue provide the banking account to which Solodev will transfer your funds.
+To do it use this section, where you update your billing details.

 ><img src="../../../images/billing.jpg" alt="billing" style="width: 100%; display: block"></a>